-Our product backlog at June 30, 2012, the last day of our 2012 fiscal year, net of anticipated back end rebates for distributor sales, was approximately \$10.6 million, compared with product backlog of approximately \$12.7 million at July 3, 2011, the last day of our 2011 fiscal year.
 Our products are often sold on the basis of standard purchase orders that are cancelable prior to shipment without significant penalties.
 In addition, purchase orders are subject to changes in quantities of products and delivery schedules in order to reflect changes in customer requirements and manufacturing capacity.
 Our business is characterized by seasonal variability in demand and short lead-time orders and delivery schedules.
 Actual shipments depend on the then-current capacity of our contract manufacturers and the availability of materials and components from our vendors.
-Although the Company believes that the orders included in the backlog are firm, all orders are subject to possible rescheduling by customers, cancellations by customers which the Company may elect to allow without penalty to customer, and further pricing adjustments on orders from distributors.
-Therefore, the Company does not believe that its backlog, as of any particular date is necessarily indicative of actual revenue for any future period.
+Although we believe that the orders included in the backlog are firm, all orders are subject to possible rescheduling by customers, cancellations by customers which we may elect to allow without penalty to customer, and further pricing adjustments on orders from distributors.
+Therefore, we do not believe that our backlog, as of any particular date is necessarily indicative of actual revenue for any future period.